Hair Loss NYC

 What is the hair growth cycle?

 Hair loss is a very prevalent concern for both men and women.
 The American Academy of Dermatology notes that over 80 million Americans suffer from some form of hair loss.
 Since the advent of COVID-19 (Coronavirus), there has been an increased number of hair loss cases in the United States.
 Hair loss can occur anywhere on the body, but the most common place to be affected is the scalp.
-The hair growth cycle occurs in three discrete phases, anagen, catagen, and telogen phase.
+The hair growth cycle occurs in three discrete phases: anagen, catagen, and telogen.
 The first phase, known as the anagen phase, makes hair grow actively.
 The anagen growth phase lasts from 2 to 6 years.
 Most of the hair on your scalp is in the anagen phase.
 During this phase, the hair follicle grows a new hair shaft.
-The next phase, known as catagen, lasts about 10 days.
-The final phase of telogen lasts for two to three months, at which time the follicle rests, and later the hair falls out, and the cycle is repeated.
+The next phase, known as catagen, lasts about ten days.
+The final phase of telogen lasts for two to three months, at which time the follicle rests, and later, the hair falls out, and the cycle is repeated.
 A typical amount of hair loss is between 50 to 100 hair strands per day as the hair goes through this growth cycle.
 Changes or disruptions in this hair growth cycle, or damage to the hair follicle, is what causes alopecia or observed hair thinning and hair loss.
-Dr. Michele Green is an expert in NYC in identifying the causes of this hair growth disruption and using the best treatments for your hair loss.
+Dr. Michele Green is an expert in NYC who identifies the causes of this hair growth disruption and uses the best treatments for your hair loss.

 What are the common causes of hair loss?